saif-sabit/alx-system_engineering-devops/0x01-shell_permissions/README.md

-The first script changes the currnt user ti user called betty
+The first script changes the currnt user called betty The scond script print the current user